How Long Does Laser Eye Surgery Take?

 Laser eye surgery treats such a wide range of sight problems that most patients are suitable for it.
-There are some conditions, however, that a patient must meet to be considered eligible for laser eye surgery:
+There are some conditions, however, that a patient must meet to be considered suitable for laser eye surgery surgery:

 - The patient must be 21 or above, with a prescription that has been stable for at least one year.